 - Do you notice that your eyes don’t look as fresh – or refreshed – as they once did after a great night’s sleep?

 But before you have eyelid surgery, learn more about the potential pitfalls – the common mistakes some Surgeons can make during Blepharoplasty / Eyelid Rejuvenation.

 When you look in the mirror, do you sometimes hold up your eyelids with your fingers?
 Do you pull the upper facial skin back with your hands – trying to imagine how your eyelids might look if they were surgically lifted or corrected?

 You might be ready to look into surgery, but here’s what you need to know before choosing a Surgeon.

 The first thing to know is that Eyelid Surgery, whilst very popular amongst women and men who want to look younger or have more noticeable eyes, is NOT a simple procedure.
 It is complex, and because it is so close to the eye area, it is also potentially risky if the wrong procedure is performed OR if it’s NOT performed by the right Specialist Surgeon.

-Here are the top 5 mistakes facial surgeons can make with a blepharoplasty
+Here are the top 5 mistakes surgeons can make with a Blepharoplasty / Eyelid Rejuvenation

 1. Too much fat gets removed